OwnersUp/ownersup-docs/source/faq/billing-account/how-do-cancel-my-account.md

 title: How do I cancel my account?
 category: billing-account
 ---
-We currently do not have support for automatted cancellation of your account.
+We currently do not have support for automated cancellation of your account.
 If you no longer wish to continue participating in OwnersUp, please contact [support](mailto:support@ownersup.com) and we'll clear it up as soon as possible.

+we would request that you give us at least 30 days notice before leaving your group.